textX/textX-jinja/README.md

    variable is iterable, a file will be created for each object.
 In that case, the value for substitution in the file name will be created by function `map_names`(still WIP!), if given, or `str` of the object itself.
-The object will be available in the template under the name `obj`.
+The object will be available in the template context under the name `obj`.
 If the variable is of `bool` type the file will be skipped if the variable value is `False`.

 1. In your textX project register a generator (see [registration](http://textx.github.io/textX/stable/registration/)).